bmmpxf/suite/docs/usermanual/source/qgis/webappbuilder/tutorials/schools/index.rst

    .. figure:: img/qgisproject.png

-      Basic QGIS project
+      Schools QGIS project

    The project contains one layer with a rather basic styling.
 We don't need to add more complex styling, as our web app is more about the data analysis than the map itself, so we will leave it as is.

 #.
-You will notice that the view is not centered on the extent of the data.
-Center it or zoom into any place you want to use as your initial extent.
+If you'd like, zoom into any place you would like to use as your initial extent.
 When the web app is loaded, it will be focused on that area.

 Configuring the application
 ---------------------------